NZ CUP DAY FAQ’S

-Yes you can.
+Yes you can if they are not sold out prior.
 All gate tickets can only be purchased with cash at the main entrance at Horncastle Arena.

 Where does my General Admission (GA) ticket get me?

-GA ticket gives you access to all public areas, including the Public Village and temporary grandstand seating (uncovered) along the home straight.
-(It does NOT give you access to the Lindauer Lawn, Hospitality Areas or the Metropolitan Stand).
+GA ticket gives you access to all public areas, including The Edge Public Village and to sections of the temporary grandstand seating (uncovered) along the home straight.
+It DOES NOT give you access to the Lindauer Lawn, Hospitality Areas or the Metropolitan Stand.

 Are there any age restrictions?

 Persons under the age of 18 years entering the course must be accompanied by a parent or legal guardian at all times.
 No-one aged under 18 years will be admitted to the Lindauer Lawn.

 What is the definition of a Legal Guardian?